Feb 13, 2010

 Phil.
 2:14 & 15 "Do all things without complaining and disputing, that you may become blameless and harmless, children of God without fault in the midst of a crooked and perverse generation"

-It is quite human to complain about our lack or about our present circumstances.
 Even though we say with our mouths that we are trusting God.
-The thought processes that can rage in our minds, are really powerful, and if we allow it, our thoughts will take us in the opposite direction that God intends for us.
+The thought processes that can rage in our minds, are really powerful, and if we allow our minds free reign, our thoughts will take us in the opposite direction that God intends for us.

 It takes an ongoing effort to learn how to "cast all our care on Him" It's easier to give into the care than to cast it on Him.
 Even though we are exhorted to "forget the things that are behind us" it is hard if we allow a negative thought to loop endlessly in our heads.
+Eventually it will manifest from our mouth in the form of complaining.

-The human brain was designed by God to think and one thought leads to another.
+The human brain was designed by God to think and one thought can lead to another.
 So it is my responsibility not to let one negative thought lead to another.
 I have to look at the thought in the light of God's word.
 What does He say about me and what does He want for my life.
 I have to diligently and fervently guard my mind from wrong thinking.

-Nothing is too hard for the Lord and "All things are possible".
+This says it all.
+Paul certainly had opportunity to test the grace and mercy of God.
+You see, nothing is too hard for the Lord and "All things are possible".
 So I have to take His advice and "forget" But that is easier to say than do, because the forgetting has to take place in my memory.
 So I have to build positive, God inspired memories so that the nature of my thinking changes.
 I begin to think like He does.
 I begin to have the "mind of Christ"

 Just like the muscles of the body can become weak from lack of exercise, so my mind can become weak from lack of positive input.
 I make my mind think on other things.
 Philippians 4:8 "Finally, brothers, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable--if anything is excellent or praiseworthy--think about such things."
 That's what God wants us to do.
 It's a commandment and I have to make my mind obey.